Marco Rubio Praises Kamala Harris, Says She Is ‘Engaged and Active’ In The Senate

 — BuzzFeed News (@BuzzFeedNews) August 8, 2019

 Still, fellow presidential hopeful and lawmaker Rep. Tulsi Gabbard of Hawaii notably tore into Harris at the second Democratic Party primary debate, hosted by CNN at the end of July.
-Gabbard attacked Harris’ record as a prosector, and said that the polices that she pursued in her previous roles in California did not align with her more progressive present-day presidential campaign.
+Gabbard attacked Harris’ record as a prosecutor and said that the polices that she pursued in her previous roles in California did not align with her more progressive present-day presidential campaign.

 In a tweet on Tuesday, Gabbard doubled down on the attacks that caused Gabbard to go viral in the debate, per Fox News.